This week on ‘An Interview with WiseOceans’ we spoke with Victoria Beasley from GVI (Seychelles)

-Job Title: Science Coordinator
+Role: Science Coordinator

-- What inspired you to pursue a career in marine conservation?
+1. What inspired you to pursue a career in marine conservation?

-I grew up in a small town in Michigan so marine science was not a phrase you heard very often; however, I was lucky enough to grow up with an adventurous family.
+I grew up in a small town in Michigan so marine science was not a phrase you heard very often.
+However, I was lucky enough to grow up with an adventurous family.
 Having exotic veterinarians and SCUBA divers as parents ignited my passion for animals and the marine world.
 At first, I viewed this passion solely as a hobby and it wasn’t until after receiving my undergraduate degree in cellular biology that I decided I wanted to incorporate the marine world into my career path.
 I concluded that exploring, researching and protecting a topic that fascinated me, was the best way to spend my time.
-I utilized my experience in cellular biology and incorporated it into marine science while conducting coral disease research for my masters; this would not have been possible without my family and my passion for the marine world there to inspire me.
+I utilized my experience in cellular biology and incorporated it into marine science while conducting coral disease research for my masters.
+This would not have been possible without my family and my passion for the marine world there to inspire me

-- What steps did you take/are you taking to achieve your career goals?
+2. What steps did you take or are you currently taking to achieve your career goals?

 After volunteering I furthered my education and received my masters in Marine and Environmental Science from the University of the Virgin Islands.
 Based on my education, experience and networking as a volunteer I now have the position I have today.
 What I haven’t mentioned are the difficulties I encountered along the way.
-As I mentioned above, this is a competitive field; after my masters I worked for over a year in an unrelated position that I disliked until I was able to get a job in marine conservation.
+As I mentioned above, this is a competitive field.
+After my masters I worked for over a year in an unrelated position that I disliked until I was able to get a job in marine conservation.
 Staying positive during these times was near impossible, but simply continuing to apply for jobs, and persistently contacting my connections ended up paying off.
-To ensure that I further my career in marine conservation I continue to network and try to stay up to date with ongoing studies and techniques.
+To ensure that I further my career in marine conservation I continue to network and try to stay up to date with ongoing studies and techniques

-- How did you land your current job/position?
+3. How did you obtain your current position?

 I started as a volunteer intern with the organization (GVI) I am now currently employed at.
 Volunteering gave me a chance to show GVI what I am capable of and ensured my familiarity with the organization.
 I believe my experience with GVI, and having the regional director as a contact, is what gave me a major foothold in landing my current position.
-My education can also be credited, but without my experience and contacts within the organization, I am not sure I would be sitting where I am today.
+My education can also be credited, but without my experience and contacts within the organization, I am not sure I would be sitting where I am today

-- Which part of your job do you enjoy the most?
+4. Which part of your job do you enjoy the most?

-- Are there aspects of your position which make you feel that you are really ‘making a difference’?
+5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

 As I mentioned, fieldwork and report writing are the most enjoyable aspects of my job; not only because I am able to use body and mind, but also because I believe I am making a difference while doing them.
 On top of fieldwork and report writing, I also feel like I am making a difference in the lives of some volunteers and staff who join our team.
 When a volunteer or staff leaves Curieuse with an array of new skills, knowledge, and inspiration, I feel like I may have helped make a difference in their lives and how they may want to live it; and as a result, may have helped the marine world by doing so

-- What do you know now that you wish you knew when you were starting out?
+6. What do you know now that you wish you knew when you were starting out?

 I wish I knew that I would make it through!
 The path is a hard one, and I am still walking it, but it would have been nice to know I would make it this far.
 All the classes, exams, job applications, rejections, networking and jobs I didn’t like, it was all worth it!

-- Are there any skills you never thought you would need but did?
+7. Are there any skills you never thought you would need but did?

-- What advice would you give to budding marine conservationists?
+8. What advice would you give to budding marine conservationists?

 Make those positive connections with classmates, professors, co-workers and other marine scientists, they will most likely come in handy.
 Volunteer, it’s the easiest way to gain experience and expand your resume when you’re starting out.
-Finally, even if it all seems impossible, keep your head up and stay in the loop (even volunteering in a somewhat related field can help), you never know when/who may connect you to your next job.
+Finally, even if it all seems impossible, keep your head up and stay in the loop (even volunteering in a somewhat related field can help), you never know when/who may connect you to your next job

-- What is your favourite marine creature and why?
+9. What is your favourite marine creature and why?

 The hawksbill sea turtle is my favourite marine creature.
 It’s a popular answer but I cannot help it, they fascinate me!
 How they are able to utilize both the land and the sea, be graceful and awkward at the same time, like swimming with the slightest of movements, but directly into a coral head they didn’t notice.
-At times it seems as if they are so awkward that they shouldn’t belong, but then I remember that their graceful, awkward, friendly (but sometimes unfriendly) selves do exist, and it gives me a sense of optimism for life here on earth.
+At times it seems as if they are so awkward that they shouldn’t belong.
+But, then I remember that their graceful, awkward, friendly (but sometimes unfriendly) selves do exist, and it gives me a sense of optimism for life here on earth

-- What is your most unforgettable moment in the sea?
+10. What is your most unforgettable moment in the sea?